 Thanks to the Budweiser Brewery and Peterson Distributing of Chehalis, Loggers’ Jubilee had the rare privilege of hosting the Budweiser Clydesdales twice in four years.
 In 1989 they were here for Jubilee’s Washington Centennial celebration.
 In 1992, they marched in our parade and logging arena as a part of Loggers’ Jubilee’s 50-year anniversary.
 We would always welcome the grand horses and hope to have them back again some day.

 History is never ending and in 2020 our history was interrupted.
 The Jubilee had to be cancelled due to the spread of Covid-19.
+We were able to have Jubilee in 2021, and we are hopeful that our community can continue to share our logging traditions with everyone that comes to Jubilee!

 Please browse around on our website, we hope you will visit Morton this year!!